Why is my light fixture burning smell

 Electrical

-The answer to 'why is my light fixture burning smell' is that the light fixture may be overheating or there could be an electrical issue.
-A burning smell from a light fixture is often a sign of a problem that requires immediate attention.
-This could be caused by a variety of issues, such as a loose connection, a damaged component, or an overloaded circuit.
+The answer to 'why is my light fixture burning smell' is that a burning smell from a light fixture is usually a sign of an electrical problem that requires immediate attention.
+This could be caused by a variety of issues, such as a loose connection, a wiring problem, a malfunctioning component, or an overloaded circuit.

 Step-by-Step Guide